johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 app.route('/profile')
 	.get(...);

-app.route('/api/user')
+app.route('/api/:id')
 	.get(isLoggedIn, function (req, res) {
-		res.json(req.user.twitter);
+		res.json(req.user.github);
 	});

 ...
 ```
+Here we're introducing some new Express functionality.
+We've added `:id` to the API route.
+This is known as a route parameter.
+When the `/auth/github` route is requested and Passport authenticates successfully with GitHub, Passport creates a `user` property on the Express `req` object.
+This object contains all of the fields requested from the GitHub API (i.e. username, display name, number of repos, ID, etc.).

+When the route is requested, the ID from this user object is passed as part of the URL (i.e. the URL would look like `/api/1234567`).
+This makes these requested URLs unique to each user.

-When a `get` request is made to this route, Express should reply with a JSON object that contains the `req.user.twitter` object from Passport.
+When a `get` request is made to this route, Express should reply with a JSON object that contains the `req.user.github` object from Passport.
 This is the object which contains all the relevant user information, and we will query this from the front end later for the profile page.

-**/auth/twitter**
+**/auth/github**

-This is the route that will be used when the user clicks the "Login" button and will initiate authentication with Twitter via Passport.
+This is the route that will be used when the user clicks the "Login" button and will initiate authentication with GitHub via Passport.

 _index.js_: